 A willingness to put in the hard graft is certainly recommended.
 As with any career, you will start in an entry-level position and, most likely, will want to work your way up.
 It's not always going to be an easy path.
 The ability to work towards tight deadlines, juggle multiple clients’ needs and remain positive through tough challenges is a skill that will hold you in good stead throughout your career.
 Resilience is the ability to keep a cool head and put trust in your skillset.

 Although this may not be immediately relevant, it is something to take into account before embarking on your career journey.
 Perhaps one of the benefits and appealing aspects of a career in accounting is flexibility.
 However, it is also important to build a solid foundation early on in your career.
 Changing finance and accounting jobs every year can be a disadvantage as employers will be looking for good CV stability and a career that has progressed well.
 Make sure you find the right balance.

 10. International work experience

 Finally, the presence of or the willingness to add international work experience to your CV will add another string to your bow.
 While this may not be something that is immediately present on your CV, it is worth bookmarking this skill for later use.
 Many commercial businesses are concentrating on the next phase of their organisational growth and more often than not, this is linked to overseas trade.

 Interested in a career in accounting?
-Learn more about the core skills needed to get into the sector with the Bright Network Academy core skills needed for accountancy module.
-Gain valuable skills and insight from our Finance Director and take the next steps towards getting into the accounting sector.
+Learn more about the core skills needed to get into the sector with the Bright Network Academy 'core skills needed for Accountancy' module.